-Unregistered Parks & Gardens – These were originally identified on the Nottinghamshire County Council Historic Environment Record, although have been resurveyed by Bassetlaw District Council’s Conservation Team in 2015/16.
+Unregistered Parks & Gardens – These were originally identified on the Nottinghamshire County Council Historic Environment Record (external link), although have been resurveyed by Bassetlaw District Council’s Conservation Team in 2015/16.
 Further sites have also been added as a result of the 2015/16 survey.
 Further information on each site can be found on the Council’s ‘Unregistered Parks and Gardens’ web page and by clicking on the individual unregistered park & garden polygon on the map above and following the link to the related ‘statement of significance’.

 Scheduled Ancient Monuments – There are currently 32 Scheduled Ancient Monuments within Bassetlaw District.
 Further information on these can be found on the Scheduled Ancient Monuments and List of Schedule Ancient Monuments pages of the Council’s website.